Frequently Asked Questions

 This confidential, free NHS service is for anyone aged 16 years and older registerd with a GP in Coventry, Warwckshire and Solihull.
 There is no upper age limit.

-IAPT stands for Improving Access to Psychological Therapies and is a NHS service designed to offer short-term psychological therapies to people suffering from anxiety, depression and stress.
-IAPT may also work with people who suffer from panic disorder, simple phobia, OCD or PTSD.
-The Healthy Mind Service is an IAPT service for people who live in Coventry, Warwickshire and Solihull.
+Talking Therapies is a NHS service designed to offer short-term psychological therapies to people suffering from anxiety, depression and stress.
+This service may also work with people who suffer from panic disorder, simple phobia, OCD or PTSD.
+NHS Talking Therapies is for people who live in Coventry, Warwickshire and Solihull.

 How can I refer myself?

-You can refer yourself to the IAPT Healthy Mind Service by filling in a form on Self Referral or by calling:
+You can refer yourself to NHS Talking Therapies by filling in a form on Self Referral or by calling:

 024 7667 1090 Lines are open from 9 am to 4.30 pm Monday to Friday.